DongL/Data-Visualization/README.md

 - **Model Sensitivity**: The current models exhibit lower sensitivity in detecting diabetic cases, suggesting the need for improved recall and precision.
 - **Computational Constraints**: Limited exploration of hyperparameter spaces and model architectures due to resource restrictions.
-- **Advanced Modeling**: Future studies could incorporate deep learning techniques, such as Convolutional Neural Networks (CNNs), to enhance model performance and sensitivity.
+- **Advanced Modeling**: Future studies could incorporate deep learning techniques, such as transformer-based neural networks, to enhance model performance and sensitivity.

 **Conclusion**: